 - When you notice that you are noticing these sensations, do not become alarmed or you may shock yourself right out of the hypnotic state.

-- Just expect the hypnotic state to occur gradually and it will.
+- Don’t try too hard to get in a hypnotic state, just expect the hypnotic state to occur gradually and it will.

 - Suggestions stay with some individuals indefinitely, others need reinforcement.

 - The effects of hypnosis are cumulative: The more the techniques are practised and posthypnotic suggestions are brought into play, the more permanent the results become.

 In order to understand the process of hypnosis and how it works, one needs to understand the model of mind and the functions of the different parts of the mind.

 The Conscious Mind (10-12 %):

 Normally, you are only aware of the thought processes in your conscious mind.
 You consciously think over the problems that are right in front of you, consciously choose words as you speak, consciously try to remember where you left your keys.